 The Apostle Paul asked much the same question in I Corinthians 1: "Where is the wise man?
 Where is the scholar?
 Where is the philosopher of this age?
 Has not God made foolish the wisdom of the world?"
 (1:20-21).
-Wisdom means understanding the "deep things" of life ... things like the very meaning of life itself.
-Thus, wisdom cannot be found outside of God Himself.
+Because wisdom means understanding God’s purpose for life, true wisdom cannot be found outside of God Himself.
+Only the God who created us has the answers!
 As Job struggles with understanding what is going on in his own life, let alone the world around him, he realizes that "God understands the way to it, and He alone knows where it dwells ..."
 (28:23).

 You can't get wisdom from education or books or even other people.
 You can get knowledge.
 You can learn things.
 Job and his friends knew some things and even some truth about God, but they didn't really know GOD and they didn't have wisdom that only comes from God ... a wisdom that leads to faith, to trust, no matter what ... a wisdom that sees beyond the events of life and finds joy and peace in God Himself.
 "The fear of the Lord - that is wisdom, and to shun evil is understanding" (28:28).
 True wisdom is found in knowing the God of salvation who sent His Son to point us toward eternity - a new heaven and a new earth where true righteousness dwells.
 If all you see is what is in front of you, you have no wisdom!